The alleged detection of phosphine gas in the atmosphere of Venus has raised the fascinating question of whether this gas may be of biological origin.

 From these and other historical measurements, the researchers were able to calculate the light levels within the clouds and determined that the radiation in the middle and lower clouds of Venus they are similar to those on the earth's surface, where photosynthetic life is abundant.

 But the light levels alone are insufficient.
-A study earlier this year found that there simply isn't enough water activity in the clouds of Venus to support life as we know it.
-But that may not be the case if the composition of Venus' clouds is not what we think.
+A study earlier this year found that there simply isn't enough water activity in Venus' clouds to support life as we know it.
+But this may not be the case if the composition of Venus' clouds is not what we think.
 Current estimates place the sulfuric acid concentration at 75% for central clouds and 98% for lower clouds.

 On Venus, the details can make a difference